kubernetes/kubernetes/docs/proposals/network-policy.md

 one or more NetworkPolicy objects should allow any incoming connections that match any ingress rule on those NetworkPolicy objects, per the network plugin’s capabilities.

-If `ingress-isolation` is not specified on a namespace, then all traffic is allowed to pods in that namespace.
+If ingress `isolation` is not specified on a namespace, then all traffic is allowed to pods in that namespace.

+NetworkPolicy objects and the above namespace isolation both act on _connections_ rather than packets.
+That is to say that if traffic from pod A to pod B is allowed by the configured policy, then the return packets for that connection from B -> A are also allowed, even if policy is in place that would prevent
+B from initiating a connection to A.  If new network policy is applied that would block an existing connection between two endpoints, the enforcer of policy should terminate and block the existing connection as soon as can be expected by the implementation.

+We propose adding a new `/apis/networking` API group for the NetworkPolicy object.

 ```go
 type NetworkPolicy struct {